mendix/docs/content/en/docs/appstore/modules/oidc.md

 #### 5.1.2 Microsoft Entra ID Provider Configuration for APIs{#azure-portal}

-This section gives some guidance for doing the necessary configurations at your entra ID (formerly known as Azure AD) provider to obtain access tokens containing the right authorization claims to secure your APIs.
+This section gives some guidance for doing the necessary configurations at your entra ID provider to obtain access tokens containing the right authorization claims to secure your APIs.

-If you don not set the access token up correctly, you will get access tokens containing default `aud` (audience) claims.
+If you do not set the access token up correctly, you will get access tokens containing default `aud` (audience) claims.
 The default audience is the Microsoft Graph API and so these access tokens cannot be validated by your API.

 To get the Microsoft Identity Platform to issue access tokens you can pass to your API, you need to set up a custom scope in the App Registration’s **Expose an API** tab, and request that scope when you acquire the tokens.
 To do this, follow the steps below: